Roosevelt Elementary School District No. 66 v. Bishop

 The trial court ruled against the parents on summary judgment, holding that the general and uniform clause does not require the State to remedy educational disparities resulting from socio-economic factors.
 The intermediate court of appeals upheld the lower court and in April 2007, the Arizona Supreme Court denied review of the intermediate Court of Appeals’ ruling.

 Espinoza v.
 Arizona

-A class of low income, racial and ethnic minority students and English Language Learners filed a complaint in 2006 which challenged, on equal protection grounds, the state’s requirements that students must pass the Arizona Instrument to Measure Standards (“AIMS”) test in order to graduate from an Arizona high school.
-Plaintiffs claim that education is a fundamental interest under the State Constitution and there is no compelling state interest in this high stakes testing requirement.
+A class of low-income, racial and ethnic minority students and English Language Learners filed a complaint in 2006 which challenged, on equal protection grounds, the state’s requirement that students must pass the Arizona Instrument to Measure Standards (“AIMS”) test in order to graduate from an Arizona high school.
+Plaintiffs claimed that there is no compelling state interest in this high stakes testing requirement.
 The Plaintiffs also claim that severe inequities in the state’s educational finance system deprive the members of the plaintiff class of an opportunity to receive a quality education that would prepare them to pass the exams.

 In September 2008, the Court dismissed Espinoza v.
 Arizona stating that there was insufficient evidence and that the plaintiffs had presented no causal connection between the pass/fail statistics on the AIMS test and specific districts.

 Glendale Elementary School District v.
 State of Arizona

 In May 2017, four Arizona school districts filed a lawsuit alleging that the state has failed to provide sufficient funds for school maintenance in violation of Article 11, Section 1 of the Arizona Constitution.
 These funds should have been used to maintain buildings, buses, textbooks and technology, according to plaintiffs.